30% need Same Day HPV Lab Test for Women and Men

 It would have been that bit easier if I hadn’t had to contend with the stigma throughout my experience with cancer.
 It’s still hard to talk about.
 When people ask what cancer I have it can be hard to say.
 If I had felt able to be open, I might have been able to talk to people who understood what I was going through and share the burden.”

-HPV was normalized by eliminating the STI label.
-This will remove some of the blame and shame attached to a diagnosis.
+Papilloma normalised with the STI label taken away.
+This will remove some of the blame and shame attached to a DNA diagnosis.

 There are many gaps in the research and our understanding about it, which makes answering patients’ questions hard.
 Persistency, retransmission and dormancy are just some areas where question marks still remain.